-DRomics is a freely available on-line tool for dose-response (or concentration-response) characterization from omics data.
+DRomics-shiny is a freely available tool for dose-response (or concentration-response) characterization from omics data.
 It is especially dedicated to omics data obtained using a typical dose-response design, favoring a great number of tested doses (or concentrations) rather than a great number of replicates (no need of three replicates).

 After a first optional step which consists to import, check and if needed normalize/transform the data (step 1), the aim of the proposed workflow is to select monotonic and/or biphasic significantly responsive items (e.g. probes, metabolites) (step 2), to choose the best-fit model among a predefined family of monotonic and biphasic models to describe the response of each selected item (step 3), and to derive a benchmark dose or concentration from each fitted curve (step 4).

 In the available version, DRomics supports single-channel microarray data (in log2 scale), RNAseq data (in raw counts) or metabolomics data (in log scale).
 In order to link responses across biological levels based on a common method, DRomics also handles apical data as long as they are continuous and follow a normal distribution for each dose or concentration, with a common standard error.
 DRomics should not be used on other types of data.

 Next, for interpretation of results in light of a biological annotation, you can use the DRomicsInterpreter-shiny application .

 The DRomics-shiny application runs on the shiny server of the LBBE with the develoment version of the DRomics package (available on Github ).

 DRomics is also an R package, available on CRAN and on this web page , where you can find also a vignette and a cheat sheet.